Famous fast food logos: Fast food restaurant logos and brands

 Pizza Hut Logo

-Pizza Hut, which has become a hallmark in the field of pizza-centric fast food establishments, is prominent on a global scale.
+Pizza Hut is a global leader in pizza-centric fast-food establishments.
 The emblem that currently represents the brand has historical significance.
 It first appeared between 1974 and 1999.
 After a redesign and evolution, this iconic emblem returned to the U.S. in 2019, regaining its time-honored appeal.

 Pizza Hut’s genesis dates back to 1958, marking the beginning of a journey that saw the brand grow into an international phenomenon.
-The brand proudly oversees an extensive network of 18,703 outlets located across the globe.
-But such a wide reach is not Pizza Hut’s only attraction.
-The brand operates under the umbrella of Yum Brands, which is one of the world’s largest owners of multiple fast-food outlets.
+The brand proudly oversees an extensive network of 18,703 outlets globally.
+However, such a wide reach is not Pizza Hut’s only attraction.
+The brand operates under the umbrella of Yum Brands, one of the world’s largest owners of multiple fast-food outlets.
 This association further strengthens Pizza Hut’s position by intertwining its success with the achievements of its parent conglomerate.

 Chick-Fil-A